2011 NIST Language Recognition Evaluation Test Set

 |Citation:||Greenberg, Craig, et al. 2011 NIST Language Recognition Evaluation Test Set LDC2018S06.
 Web Download.
 Philadelphia: Linguistic Data Consortium, 2018.|

-2011 NIST Language Recognition Evaluation Test Set contains selected training data and the evaluation test set for the 2011 NIST Language Recognition Evaluation.
-It consists of approximately 204 hours of conversational telephone speech and broadcast audio collected by the Linguistic Data Consortium (LDC) in the following 24 languages and dialects: Arabic (Iraqi), Arabic (Levantine), Arabic (Maghrebi), Arabic (Standard), Bengali, Czech, Dari, English (American), English (Indian), Farsi, Hindi, Lao, Mandarin, Punjabi, Pashto, Polish, Russian, Slovak, Spanish, Tamil, Thai, Turkish, Ukrainian and Urdu.
+2011 NIST Language Recognition Evaluation Test Set was developed by the Linguistic Data Consortium (LDC) and the National Institute of Standards and Technology (NIST).
+It contains selected training data and the evaluation test set for the 2011 NIST Language Recognition Evaluation, approximately 204 hours of conversational telephone speech and broadcast audio collected by LDC in the following 24 languages and dialects: Arabic (Iraqi), Arabic (Levantine), Arabic (Maghrebi), Arabic (Standard), Bengali, Czech, Dari, English (American), English (Indian), Farsi, Hindi, Lao, Mandarin, Punjabi, Pashto, Polish, Russian, Slovak, Spanish, Tamil, Thai, Turkish, Ukrainian and Urdu.

-The goal of the NIST (National Institute of Standards and Technology) Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
+The goal of NIST's Language Recognition Evaluation (LRE) is to establish the baseline of current performance capability for language recognition of conversational telephone speech and to lay the groundwork for further research efforts in the field.
 NIST conducted language recognition evaluations in 1996, 2003, 2005, 2007, and 2009.
 The 2011 evaluation emphasized the language pair condition and involved both conversational telephone speech (CTS) and broadcast narrow-band speech (BNBS).
 Further information regarding this evaluation can be found in the evaluation plan which is also included in the documentation for this release.

 LDC released the prior LREs as: